-Rand Paul: Syria airstrikes 'not in the national interest'
+Rand Paul: Syria strikes 'not in the national interest'

 (CNN)Sen. Rand Paul said Saturday that he wants Congress to exercise its constitutional authority to declare war before any further actions in Syria.
 And he had sharp words for those who say a post-9/11 law gives President Trump that power, calling them "dishonest" and "not intellectually serious."

-The Republican from Kentucky told CNN's Michael Smerconish that without "a vote in Congress," Trump's airstrikes in Syria were an "inappropriate way to start a war."
+The Republican from Kentucky told CNN's Michael Smerconish that without "a vote in Congress," Trump's missile strikes in Syria were an "inappropriate way to start a war."

 "I think this is a wrong-handed notion that we just skipped the most important step," he said.